-When I first noticed zucchini noodles pop up on the scene, I ordered a cheap spiralizer on Amazon and decided to make them myself.
-It’s easy do, taking as much effort as grating cheese.
+When I first noticed zucchini noodles pop up on the scene, I ordered a cheap spiralizer online and decided to make them myself.
+It’s easy to do, taking as much effort as grating cheese.

-Whether you are making them yourself, or buying precut noodles, this recipe can be thrown together in about 15 minutes!
+Whether you are making them yourself or buying pre-cut noodles, this recipe can be thrown together in about 15 minutes.